 Similar to a résumé when applying for jobs, a college application is your opportunity to introduce yourself to schools and distinguish yourself from other applicants.
 Basically, the application is you.
 If you don’t have access to a computer at home, look into technology resources at your current institution to prepare your application.
 College students are expected to use computers on a daily basis, and a handwritten application is not the best representation of college readiness.
 Admission counselors really do read each application, so invest the time to ensure yours is professionally written and reflects your personality, creativity, academic accomplishments, and educational and professional aspirations.
 Don’t forget to request official transcripts from every college you’ve attended and any other required documents.
 Follow up with the admission office approximately two weeks after submitting your application to confirm all documents were received.

 Make the decision

 Now that you’ve been accepted, you need to make a college decision.
 You will spend the next two to three years at the school of your choice, so consider your options carefully.
 Attend an orientation for admitted transfer students.
 Meet with an academic advisor in your major.
 Connect with faculty.
 Talk with a financial aid counselor.
 Reach out to current transfer students.
 If you can see yourself thriving in the community, it sounds like you have found the right fit.
-Contact the admission office to confirm your enrollment and begin preparing your transition into your new community.
+Planning your transfer as early as possible will ensure you’ll feel confident when it comes down to this final decision.
+So contact the admission office to confirm your enrollment and begin preparing your transition into your new community.